 The heart of the town is Plaza de Armas.
-Here you can see the small but pretty Santa Cruz church that has been completely rebuilt after the big earthquake of 2010, and also the Hotel Santa Cruz Plaza.
-The town has some well-preserved colonial-style houses.
+Here you can see the small but pretty Santa Cruz church (completely rebuilt after a major earthquake in 2010) and the Hotel Santa Cruz Plaza.
+The town has some well-preserved, colonial-style houses.

 The Museum of Colchagua is famous and well worth visiting.
-It was inaugurated in 1995 with the purpose of preserving and spreading the cultural heritage if the region.
-Many consider it to be one of the best museums in all of Chile.
-It is a privately owned museum that belongs to the same person as the hotel, Don Carlos Cardoen (whose fortune was made in the arms trade) and the surprisingly big casino.
+It was inaugurated in 1995 with the purpose of preserving and promoting the region’s cultural heritage.
+Many consider it to be one of Chile’s best museums.
+Privately owned by one Don Carlos Cardoen, who made his fortune in the arms trade (he also owns the hotel and surprisingly large casino).

 There is a good wine shop next to the Hotel Santa Cruz Plaza.

-If you want to try the very traditional (although not very “gourmet”) Chilean hot dogs there is one “restaurant” on the main square as well as one at the beginning of the shopping street.
+If you’d like to try the very traditional (although not particularly special) Chilean hot dogs, there is one casual dining destination on the main square and another at the beginning of the shopping street.

 Restaurants in Santa Cruz

-La Famiglia de Santis, Nicolás Palacios 203.
-Italian cuisine, good quality, nice atmosphere (on the same street as Hotel Santa Cruz Plaza, very close).
+La Famiglia de Santis, Nicolás Palacios 203 : Italian cuisine, good quality, pleasant atmosphere (very near Hotel Santa Cruz Plaza, on the same street).

-Sumaq Ñusta (the beautiful queen, in Quechua), Ramón Sanfurgo 66: A good Peruvian restaurant just off the shopping street close to Plaza de Armas.
+Sumaq Ñusta (meaning the beautiful queen, in Quechua), Ramón Sanfurgo 66: a good Peruvian restaurant just off the shopping street close to Plaza de Armas.

-Prape’s Sushi & Wok, Federico Errázuriz 319: Quite nice sushi and cocktails close to the hotel, next to the casino.
+Prape’s Sushi & Wok, Federico Errázuriz 319: pleasant sushi and cocktails close to the hotel, next to the casino.

-Vino Bello: Italian with a nice garden.
-1.5 kilometres from the Plaza de Armas along Nicolas Palacios and Barriales, not far from the Laura Hartwig winery.
+Vino Bello: Italian with an attractive garden, about 1.5 km from the Plaza de Armas along Nicolas Palacios and Barriales, not far from the Laura Hartwig winery.

-Hotel Santa Cruz Plaza: If one wants to stay in the hotel, there is a “fine dining” restaurant inside and a simpler restaurant and bar in the garden.
+Hotel Santa Cruz Plaza: if you prefer to dine at the hotel there is a gourmet restaurant inside and a simpler restaurant and bar in the garden.

 Some wineries have restaurants (and a few hotel rooms) too.

-Now you have all the essentials that you will need for a few wonderful days in Santa Cruz in the Colchagua Valley.
+Now you have all the essentials that you will need for a wonderful visit to Santa Cruz in the Colchagua Valley.
 Explore it with us when you come on one of our great wine tours and gourmet travels to Chile and Argentina.